Staged Update Run TSG

 Conditions:

-Message: cannot continue the ClusterStagedUpdateRun: failed to initialize the clusterStagedUpdateRun: failed to process the request due to a client error: no clusterResourceSnapshots with index `1` found for clusterResourcePlacement `example-placement`
+Message: cannot continue the updateRun: failed to validate the updateRun: failed to process the request due to a client error: no resourceSnapshots with index `1` found for placement `/example-placement`

 Observed Generation: 1